Nicoleqwerty/RDF-to-Text/README.md

 # README #

-This is the code for:
+This is the code for: RDF-to-Text Generation with Graph-augmented Structural Neural Encoders (IJCAI 2020)

 ### WebNLG Dataset1 preprocess ###